kaustubhsunilrane/chemical_process_calculations/README.md

 Please check my calendar to know your time-slot before meeting.
 (https://calendar.google.com/calendar/embed?src=kaustubhrane%40iitgn.ac.in&ctz=Asia/Calcutta)

+Please use the following format for emails:

+1. In the subject, write CL201.

+2. The purpose: ASSN for assignment related queries EXAM for exam related queries
+                GENE for general queries about the content of the course etc.
+3. Student id no.
+4. Date for the appointment
+5. Since the email is just for taking the appointment, the content may be left blank.

+NOTE: COURSE RELATED QUERIES WILL NOT BE ANSWERED OVER EMAILS

 Grading:
 The grading scheme used at IITGN is explained in the "Advisories" document on the internal website of IITGN.
 The letter grades and their equivalent on the 10-point scale are provided there.
 The final grades of this course will have the following weightage: